avionicsanonymous/avionicsanonymous.github.io/devices/engine_monitor.md

 The [Avionics Anonymous Engine Monitor] interfaces with common engine sensors.
 It provides 4x 0-5V analog inputs, 4x thermocouple inputs, and an RPM input.
 Connects to Pixhawk and other similar autopilots via UAVCAN.
 Comes fully assembled, ready to use!

+**Note:** This device currently requires custom development to integrate with most autopilot software.
+Please contact us if you need assistance.

 ### What makes it special?

 * 4x 0-5V analog inputs (with under- and over-voltage protection)